Updated: Mar 4, 2021

 Chapter 11: How Do I Teach Phase 6—Evaluating?

-In December we will be reflecting on chapters 12 and 13 is about further considerations.
+In December we reflected on chapters 12 and 13

 Chapter 12: Thinking Ahead